jakajacky/Paint-2th/README.md

 # HYDrawing
-an iOS Drawing App for iPhone based on BrushCore
+an iOS Drawing App for iPhone

 ### Features